senacor/BankingInTheCloud-Fineract/README.md

 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8090
 ```

-Note that ```-Xdebug``` is only necessary if you sun an old Java version.
+Note that ```-Xdebug``` is only necessary if you run an old Java version.
 From 1.6 up you should not need it any more (but you can still add it, it will be ignored).

 For the functional service we already set the remote debugging as enabled through the generated docker files.
 You can check in the Dockerfile each functional service folder.